YJiangcm/Chinese-sentence-pair-modeling/README.md

 # Chinese-sentence-pair-modeling

-This repository contains the following models for sentence pair modeling: **BiLSTM (max-pooling), BiGRU (element-wise product), BiLSTM (self-attention), ABCNN, RE2, ESIM, BiMPM, Siamese BERT, BERT, RoBERTa, XLNet, DistilBERT and ALBERT.** All the codes are based on PyTorch and you are recommended to run them in Google Colab.
+This repository contains the following models for sentence pair modeling: **BiLSTM (max-pooling), BiGRU (element-wise product), BiLSTM (self-attention), ABCNN, RE2, ESIM, BiMPM, Siamese BERT, BERT, RoBERTa, XLNet, DistilBERT and ALBERT.** All these codes are based on PyTorch and you are recommended to run the "ipynb" files in Google Colab, where you could get GPU resources for free.

 ### 1. Datasets
-I conduct experiments on 5 Chinese datasets: 3 paraphrase identification datasets and 2 natural language inference datasets.Tables below give a brief comparison of these datasets.
+I conduct experiments on 5 Chinese datasets: 3 paraphrase identification datasets and 2 natural language inference datasets.
+Tables below give a brief comparison of these datasets.

 <img src="https://github.com/YJiangcm/Chinese-sentence-pair-modeling/blob/master/photos/datasets.PNG" width="600" height="450">

-Note*: the BQ Corpus dataset requires you to send an application form, which can be downloaded from http://icrc.hitsz.edu.cn/Article/show/175.html .
+**Note**: the BQ Corpus dataset requires you to send an application form, which can be downloaded from http://icrc.hitsz.edu.cn/Article/show/175.html .
 The CMNLI dataset is too large, and you can download it from https://storage.googleapis.com/cluebenchmark/tasks/cmnli_public.zip .
 Due to the unbalanced categories (labels of 1, 2, 3, 4 account for a smallpercentage) of ChineseSTS, I drop these few labels and converts the dataset into an binary classification task.
 What's more, OCNLI and CMNLI datasets are preprocessed by removing the data with missing labels.

 ### 2. Implementation Details